For many people, the school run is part and parcel of the daily commute, so how do you manage cycling to work when you add kids in the mix?

 - Always bring rain jackets, even if it’s not forecast

-- Use the commute to chat to each other
+- Use the commute to chat with each other

 - Play games as you go!
-Whether it’s role play or I Spy, games make the commute more fun and it becomes quality time spent with your family
+Whether it’s role-playing or I Spy, games make the commute more fun and it becomes quality time spent with your family

 - Plan a route that you’re comfortable riding with kids.
 Many people prefer to avoid busy roads and opt for greenways and segregated cycle paths

-- When they first start school, they’ll be very tired by the end of the week.
-Purcell suggests seats or tag-alongs and doing the hard work yourself on these days, as otherwise you may be dealing with grumpy kids!
+- When they first start school, they’ll be very tired by the end of the week, so seats or tag-alongs are a good idea to avoid dealing with grumpy kids

-- Lleave an outfit at work with something to freshen up with — like wet wipes and some deodorant — if you don’t have access to showers or are in a rush
+- Leave an outfit at work with something to freshen up – such as wet wipes and some deodorant – if you don’t have access to showers or are short on time